 Amatriciana sauce – Spaghetti all’amatriciana

-Amatriciana sauce is one of the easiest recipe to make with only two ingredients.
+Amatriciana sauce is one of the easiest recipe to make with only four ingredients.

 If you want to know how to make amatriciana sauce the original way, you’re in the right place!
 Even though this is a simple recipe that calls for only 4 ingredients, the quality of what you use is key to making it a great dish.
 This might seem obvious, but if you use bacon instead of guanciale, or low quality tomatoes and cheese the flavors change drastically.